imabu0/hyro/README.md

-# Hyro - Virtual Reality Website
+# Hyro - Portfolio Application

 Welcome to the **Hyro** project!
 This README provides an overview of the project, setup instructions, and other relevant details.